 To say I was petrified would be an understatement as I came off shaking and crying not enjoying it in the slightest.
 That was the first and last time I said I will go on Big Thunder Mountain until the 1st of October 2018.

 Big Thunder Mountain 1st October 2018

 This year though, I have been talking myself into going on Big Thunder Mountain.
 I wanted to feel that adrenaline rush, the good adrenaline, not the anxiety-filled feeling I always get.
-The I can conquer anything feeling and not run away from my fears.
 This trip, that finally happened, all thanks to amazing friends.
-A big thank you to Steve from Dedicated to DLP and Martin from Holiday Hamster who, are great friends of mine.
-Hearing Steve talk about how he was in the same position before was amazing reassurance as everyone I know automatically loves Big Thunder Mountain.
+A big thank you to Martin from Holiday Hamster who is a great friend of mine.

 I promised I kept saying in my head as we walked around to the mine train I couldn’t let them down.
 We strolled over after looking at the wonderful Coco decorations in Frontierland and moments later, we were being ushered in by the Cast Member to my fate.
 We got put near the front which Steve and Martin both told me that these were the best places to sit as at the back it’s a bit rougher.